fbpx

 Posted on: June 18th, 2012

 Cooking chicken can be a little tricky, especially on the grill.
-It’s not your fault if your chicken legs are burned on the outside and raw in the middle, or that your chicken breasts are dry as a bone – it’s the darn chicken’s fault!
+It’s not your fault if your chicken legs are burned on the outside and raw in the middle, or that your chicken breasts are dry as a bone – Blame the Chicken!

 Quick cooking over high heat produces nicely browned boneless chicken breast that’s moist and juicy.